India is ‘strategic partner and very close friend’: Israeli official says ahead of EAM's visit | Law-Order

 “Shubho Bijoya/Happy Dussehra to all of you, on the eve of @DrSJaishankar’s important visit to Israel.
 India is a strategic partner and a very close friend,” Ushpiz said in a tweet.

-During his visit, Jaishankar would meet the country’s top leaders, including President Isaac Herzog, Prime Minister Naftali Bennett and Foreign Minister Gabi Ashkenazi.
+During his visit, Jaishankar would meet the country’s top leaders, including President Isaac Herzog, Prime Minister Naftali Bennett and Foreign Minister Yair Lapid.

 In August, Prime Minister Narendra Modi spoke with his Israeli counterpart Bennett with the two leaders agreeing on the potential to further expand cooperation and deciding that the foreign ministries of the two countries would work on preparing a roadmap for further enriching the India-Israel strategic partnership.